pawelrosikrosinski/Psychology_Evaluation_Test_Scanner/README.md

 CASE DISCRIPTION:

-Client have had heavy kilogrames of psy-eval papers, that needed to be digitalized quickly.
+Over the years, Client have had produced heavy kilogrames of psy-eval papers, that needed to be digitalized quickly.

 SOLUTION:

 digital scanner -> ftp server -> extractor.sh -> stai(1 | 2).py -> *.txt (result)

-I have noticed digital scanner machine with high enough thoruput and functionality to send created pdf's to ftp server.
+I have noticed digital scanner machine with high enough throughput and functionality to send created pdf's into a ftp server.
 Using this opportunity, I have created systemd service, that constantly checks ftp://~/pdf directory for new documents.
-If any, images are extracted, then converted to *.png format to exvlude any codec incompatibilities.
+If any, images are extracted, then converted to *.png format to exclude any codec incompatibilities.
 Images are then processed with coresponding .py scripts.
 Here, I present only the ones for 'Stait Trait Anxiety Inventory'.
-Input data often require normalisation:
+Input data often require normalization:
-  1. 'deskew' library erase non ortogonal scan angles
+  1. 'deskew' library to erase non orthogonal scan angles
-  2. 'cv2' increase contrast
+  2. 'cv2' to increase contrast

 Later library is also used to find countures around answer box, so it is easy to assume which spots have been manually altered.

+---